- What's new for continuing students in 2014?

 Classes normally start in the week commencing:

-The census date is the last date to withdraw from topics without incurring student contribution amounts, tuition fees or student services and amenities fees, this is:
+The census date is the last date to withdraw from topics without incurring student contribution amounts, tuition fees or student services and amenities fees, which is the Friday of week 5 in each semester.
+In 2014, these census dates are:

 Census dates for all topics are published on the timetable or at the Census dates page.